jasperla/crane/README.md

 - Add 'customer' flag which can be re-used in combination with the manifest
 - Handle symlinks properly (and checksum them)
-- Add support for an `exclude` section in the manifest which tells crane to ignore certain files/directories (use basic globbing?) even if they're listed in the `contents` section

 ### Long term goals (roadmap)